Muhammadibrahim9588/Data-Integration-Projects/README.md

 # di-integration
-A data integration project that offers the project frame and automatic tests for the homework assignments of the "Data Integration" lecture.
+A data integration project that offers the implemented solutions for Data profiling, Duplicate Detection and Schema Matching

 ## Requirements
 - Java Version >= 11